cambiar-la-resolucion-de-una-maquina-linux-en-hyper-v

-If you are using a Windows system and the Hyper-V virtual machine engine to virtualize Linux machines, you may have found that the default resolution is very low.
+If you are using a Windows system and the Hyper-V virtual machine engine to virtualize Linux machines, you have probably found that the default resolution is very low.

-Hyper-V is a very good solution for virtualizing machines under a Windows environment.
-But, by default, when we create a new Linux virtual machine, the default resolution is 1024x768.
+Hyper-V is a very good solution for virtualizing machines in a Windows environment.
+But, by default, when we create a new Linux virtual machine the default resolution is 1024x768.

 This resolution may be insufficient, especially in distributions with heavier window environments, making it quite annoying to work with them.

-Fortunately, it is very easy to change this in systems that use the Grub bootloader, as is the case with the vast majority of Linux distributions.
+Fortunately, it is very easy to change this in systems that use the Grub boot manager, as is the case with the vast majority of Linux distributions.

 sudo nano /etc/default/grub